 Air Duct Issues

 Just as arteries and veins transport blood throughout your body, air ducts carry air to all rooms of your house through the duct system.
 This means that when problems occur in the ducts, airflow will be limited.
 Typical air duct issues that could restrict sufficient air flow include disconnected or loose ductwork, leaky supply-side air ducts, and flexed ducts with bends or kinks.
-It is essential that you hire an AC tech to inspect your flex ducts for possible kinks and bends, among other duct issues.
+It is essential that you hire an service technician to inspect your flex ducts for possible kinks and bends, among other duct issues.

 Dirty Air Filters